javvylx/ICT2205-Voice-Authentication-for-Chat-System/README.md

     - Able to encrypt and decrypt audio chunks and message data
 - Integration with Firebase for login/registration
 - Receive voice input through browser
-- Cloud deployment with flask integration
+- Cloud deployment
+    - SSL/TLS deployment
+    - Flask deployment

 ## Things to note
 - VOSK model is not included within the repository